Velko/8-bit-CPU/doc/BrainDump.md

     * https://en.wikipedia.org/wiki/List_of_7400-series_integrated_circuits

-* Wire up
-    * Clock, counter, display

 * Order 2
     * Ran out of breadboards
     * 556, NANDs, breadboards
     * do I needed to order JK flip-flops as well?

-* ALU
-    * Lots of wiring
-    * miswired b1 (same as carry in) for H adder chip
-    * put everything together, run with counter as reference

-* Simple counter
-    * Decided to build simple counter as well

-* 4-to-16 decoder using 2x 3-to-8 decoders + using enable lines carefully
-    * POC build

-* Testing using Arduino
-    * U/D counter unstable when Arduino switches CE and U/D
-    * rewired to use parallel clock and ripple carry

-* Rebuilding clock
-    * Using 556
-    * NAND gate
-    * timer's reset lines
-    * halt override
-    * using 2 buttons instead of switch
-    * ensuring startup state
-    * do I need "centralized" edge detector / lines?

-* ALU improvements
-    * adding zero-detect
-    * Overflow flag + idea from James Sharman
-    * Carry in, carry out
-    * Clock still bounces
-    * Clock mode jumper not staying in place, replace with 3x2 header
-    * thoughts about zero-detector on bus, flags register as separate device in case we add bitwise operations
-    * 6502 / Z80 mode
-    * Cheats for Zero flag

-* Testing ALU
-    * initializer_list
-    * Lack of wires, not even for N flag
-    * SDA, SCL == A4, A5
-    * a shift register could help a little
-    * abstracting the pins
-    * add shift register outputs
-    * idea about combined eeprom burner / IO extender

-* Register updates
-    * James Sherman
-    * Additional latches for TAP connections
-    * Possible Race for flags

-* Documenting the builds
-    * Fritzig, adding ICs
-    * Version-control unfriendlyness
-    * Kicad vs Eagle

 * Keyboard
     * Rearrange the keys